Suja-Uddin/SalesOrder/README.md

 IDE: Visual Studio 2019

 #### UI
-Blazor Webassembly 5.0.17 with Syncfusion library (UI Data Grid) 19.4.0.56
+Blazor Webassembly 5.0.17

+Syncfusion library (UI Data Grid) 19.4.0.56 (*Note*: You might see a red warning on app startup since this is a trial version)

 #### Server
 .NET 5 WEB API